Fujifilm GFX 100 II hands-on review

 (Image: © Gareth Bevan / Digital Camera World)

-More of a first impression than a verdict, but the Fujifilm GFX 100 looks set to be the medium format camera to beat, taking the large sensor camera to new heights.
+The Fujifilm GFX 100 is not just the medium format camera to beat, taking the large sensor camera to new heights, but is up there with the best cameras full stop.
 Fujifilm has thrown everything in its toolbox into this camera, featuring a sensor that has been redesigned to be the fastest medium format camera sensor yet.
 Paired with the X-Processor 5 which has already proved itself in Fujifilm’s latest X-Series cameras, this is next-level autofocus for this size of sensor, with face, eye, animal, and vehicles recognized and tracked.
 The design has also been defined for the better, losing the vertical grip from the prior model, it has allowed the camera to be not much larger than some of the best full frame cameras.
+This has resulted in a camera that not only has some of the best image quality I have ever seen but is also an absolute joy to use.
+I have never been more tempted to buy a camera I have tested.

 Pros